Maintenance Maintenance — Do I Need to Dissolve Pool Shock? Complete Dissolution Guide

 2. Adjust pH to 7.2-7.4 - Lower pH improves shock effectiveness

-3. Calculate proper dosage - For algae treatment, maintain shock level based on your CYA level using the FC/CYA chart
+3. Calculate proper dosage - For algae treatment, maintain shock level based on your CYA level using the all-in-one pool calculator (Free Chlorine to Cyanuric Acid ratio)

-4. Fill a clean 5-gallon bucket with pool water - Never use hot water, which can cause dangerous reactions
+4. Fill a clean 5-gallon bucket with pool water - Use cool or room-temperature water, not hot

 5. Add shock gradually while stirring - Pour shock into water, never water into shock, stirring constantly with a plastic spoon